arifakhan-adbhuta/AAML-Framework/README.md

 All Beings to co-create our future

-📜 Commercial License
+## License

-Free to use for research, academic, non profit purposes, and Commercial license applies for for-profit purposes, corporates, governments etc - See LICENSE_COMMERCIAL
+This project is licensed under the AAML Public Benefit License v3.0 - see [LICENSE_COMMERCIAL.md](LICENSE_COMMERCIAL.md) for commercial terms and [LICENSE](LICENSE) for the original license.

 🙏 Acknowledgments